Fclem/myDockerBuild/README.md

 ## Usage

-Copy paste this line in terminal, from the desired target empty directory :
+Copy paste this line in a terminal, within the desired empty target directory :

 * with **bash**:
 ```console